Denmark and the euro: Public opinion

-There have been numerous polls on whether Denmark should abolish the krone and join the euro.
+There have been numerous opinion polls on whether Denmark should abolish the krone and join the euro.
 The actual wording of the questions have varied.

-In 2008 and 2009 they generally, but not always, showed support among Danes for adopting the euro.
-Since 2011, polls have consistently shown majority opposition to joining the Eurozone.
+Polls generally favoured euro adoption from 2002 to 2010, however showed a rapid decline in support during the euro area crisis, reaching a low in May 2012 with 26% in favour versus 67% against, with 7% were in doubt.
+In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it.
+The exact same poll conducted in May 2024, signaled a gradual rise for supporting the euro from the previous level recorded in 2012 and 2018; with 34% now in favour, 58% against and 8% undecided.

 Greens Analyseinstitut, a public opinion research company, has generally asked "How would you vote at a possible new referendum about participation of Denmark in the common currency?" ("Hvad ville du stemme ved en evt. ny folkeafstemning om Danmarks deltagelse i den fælles valuta?").